-An aircraft registered in an ICAO Contracting State, other than the United Kingdom or any of the U.K. Overseas Territories, or in any country other than the United Kingdom, must not take on board or discharge any passengers or cargo in Bermuda, if valuable consideration is given or promised in respect of the carriage of such persons or cargo unless it does so with the permission of the Governor of Bermuda granted under Article 135 of the AN(OT)O 2013, as amended, to the operator or charterer of the aircraft or to the Government of the country in which the aircraft is registered, and in accordance with any conditions to which such permission may be subject.
+Permits are required for any aircraft registered in an International Civil Aviation Organisation (ICAO) Contracting State (other than the United Kingdom or any of the UK Overseas Territories) or in any country other than the United Kingdom, if valuable consideration is given or promised in respect of the carriage of persons or cargo in Bermuda.
+For operations that apply, permission is required from the Governor of Bermuda through Article 135 of the Air Navigation (Overseas Territories) Order (AN(OT)O) 2013, as amended.
+This permission will be given to the operator or charterer of the aircraft or to the government of the country in which the aircraft is registered, and in accordance with any conditions to which such permission may be subject.

-It is a requirement that all aircraft visiting Bermuda (TXKF) are adequately insured.
-The BCAA have adopted the criteria applicable in Europe and promulgated in EC Regulation 785/2004.
-The minimum insurance cover detailed below is in U.S. Dollars, based on a conversion rate of 1 Special Drawing Right (SDR) to 1.36 USD.
-The level of cover is applicable to both Commercial Air Transport and General Aviation/Private flights (FAA Part 91 and 125).
-The required level of cover is based on Maximum Take-off Mass in kilograms (MTOM) as defined in the aircraft certification process.
+The level of cover is applicable to both Commercial Air Transport and General Aviation (FAA Part 91 and 125).
+The required level of required insurance coverage is based on Maximum Take-off Mass (MTOM) in kilograms as defined in the aircraft certification process.

 (millions of dollars)

 |$25.0||King Air 350